avelev99/Anomalous-Transaction-Detection/README.md

 ---

 *Note: This project is for educational purposes and uses a simulated dataset.
-Always ensure compliance with data protection laws and ethical guidelines when handling real financial data.*
+Always ensure compliance with data protection laws and ethical guidelines when handling real financial data.
+The development process has been augmented by the strategic application of advanced computational heuristics.*